IDInteraction/processing-pipelines/ReadMe.md

 ## Prerequisites

-The only software needed to run these pipelines is [Docker][1].
-Please see the [installation instructions for your platform][2] to get started.
+The only software needed to run these pipelines is [Docker][docker].
+Please see the [installation instructions for your platform][dockerdocs] to get started.

 To build these pipelines you will also need:
 * make